대수적 구조

 Groups

 We finally define a group.
-Intuitively, it can be thought of as a monoid in which every element has an inverse.
+Intuitively, this can be thought of as a monoid in which every element has an inverse.

-A general monoid may have a left inverse but not a right inverse, or conversely have a right inverse but not a left inverse.
-It is common to write the inverse of \(x\) as \(x^{-1}\), but if the operation is denoted by \(+\), we write \(-x\) instead.
-For such notation to make sense, the inverse must be uniquely determined.
+A general monoid may have a left inverse but not a right inverse, or conversely a right inverse but not a left inverse.
+We generally write the inverse of \(x\) as \(x^{-1}\), but if the operation is denoted by \(+\), we write it instead as \(-x\).
+To assign a symbol to the inverse in this way, the inverse must be uniquely determined.

 Proposition 9 For a monoid \((A, \star, e)\), if \(x\in A\) is an invertible element of \(A\), then the inverse of \(x\) is unique.